 - All walks start and finish from my house.

-- I am using the Town of Carrboro trash pickup map for boundaries and limits.
+- Use the Town of Carrboro trash pickup map for boundaries and limits.

-- I will walk every single named street in Carrboro, excluding those within private communities.
+- Walk every single street in Carrboro, excluding those within private communities.

-- I will walk named streets deemed “private” unless it’s merely a long driveway for a residence.
+- Walk streets deemed “private” unless it’s merely a long driveway to a residence.

-- I will only make exception to the rules above for safety reasons or if instructed by law enforcement to do so.
+- Rule exceptions only for safety reasons or if instructed by law enforcement to do so.

-The details of my journey can be found on my Instagram page, but here’s a quick synopsis so far.
+The details of my journey can be found on my Instagram page, but here’s a quick synopsis: